botpress/solutions/custom solutions/Translate on the fly/Readme.md

 **Cons:**
 - Free tier is limited to 30,000 chars per month
-- Language availbility varies by model
+- Language availability varies by model
 - Additional model needed for language detection

 **How to get your API key**